phasehumans/web-dev/README.md

-## Objects
+## Object
 - collection of key value pair
 - Objects --> Represent Properties, Methods[Functionalities]
 - Properties -->  Attribute: Color, weight etc.
 - Method -->  Actions, functions
 - Even with const, only the reference is fixed — the contents are still changeable (const obj1 = {})

-### Shallow copy & Deep copy
-- shallow copy only copies the top-level of an object
-- Nested objects/arrays are shared references — changes in one affect the other
-- why -> primitive → copied by value. & object → copied by reference.
-- A deep copy copies everything, including nested objects, so the new object is fully independent.

-## Functions
+## Function
 - reusable block of code
 - Arrow function: consise way to write fn
 - IFFE: Immediately Invoked Function Expression : execute immediately after defination
-- higher order fn: fn that take another fn as argument
+- higher order fn: fn that take another fn as argument ex. promise
+- call back fn: function that you pass as an argument to another function so that the receiving function (higher order fn) can call it back at a later time.
 - recursive fn: fn calls itself
-- call back fn: function that you pass as an argument to another function so that the receiving function (higher order fn) can call it back at a later time.
-- to run after a certain task completes, without blocking the rest of the program.
-- .this ->  bind to obj that call fn
+- .this ->  bind to obj (instance of class not object) that call fn
 - arrow fn has lexical scoping, Arrow functions inherit this from their surrounding scope, while regular functions define their own this context.
 - functional argument: passing a fn to another fn as an argument (sync)
 - callback: similar but w/ async code